Waking Up in Silence

 Mila Zhluktenko

-Born in Kyiv, Ukraine, the filmmaker studied documentary filmmaking at HFF Munich.
-Her films have screened at a number of international festivals including the International Documentary Film Festival Amsterdam, the San Sebastian Film Festival, MoMA’s Doc Fortnight and at Visions du Réel in Nyon.
+Born in Kyiv, Ukraine, the filmmaker studied documentary at the Munich University of Television and Film (HFF).
+Her films have screened at several international festivals including the International Documentary Film Festival Amsterdam, the San Sebastián Film Festival, the MoMA Doc Fortnight and Visions du Réel in Nyon.
 Opera Glasses won the Golden Dove at DOK Leipzig.
+Rücblickend betrachtet is the third work she has co-directed with Daniel Asadi Faezi.

 Filmography (short films)

-2017 I Love My #Hairlegs; experimental · Find Fix Finish; documentary 2019 Opera Glasses; documentary 2022 Aralkum; experimental, co-director: Daniel Asadi Faezi 2023 Waking Up in Silence; co-director: Daniel Asadi Faezi
+2017 I Love My #Hairlegs · Find Fix Finish; documentary, co-director: Sylvain Cruiziat 2019 Opera Glasses; documentary 2022 Aralkum; co-director: Daniel Asadi Faezi 2023 Waking Up in Silence; documentary, co-director: Daniel Asadi Faezi 2025 Rückblickend betrachtet (In Retrospect); documentary, co-director: Daniel Asadi Faezi

 Daniel Asadi Faezi

-The director and producer studied documentary at HFF Munich and at the National College of Arts in Lahore, Pakistan.
-A Berlinale Talents alumnus, his films have screened at numerous festivals including Locarno, DOK Leipzig, Visions du Réel in Nyon and the Ann Arbor Film Festival in Michigan, USA.
-His experimental film Aralkum, which he co-directed with Mila Zhluktenko, won the Jury Prize for the Best Short Film at Visions du Réel.
+The director and producer studied documentary filmmaking at HFF Munich and at the National College of Arts in Lahore, Pakistan.
+He is a Berlinale Talents alumnus and his films have screened at numerous festivals including Locarno, DOK Leipzig and Ann Arbor in Michigan, USA.
+With Mila Zhluktenko, he has already co-directed Aralkum, which won Best Short Film at Visions du Réel, and Waking Up in Silence, which won the Special Prize of the International Jury for Best Short Film in the Generation Kplus section of the Berlinale.

 Filmography

-2013 Arefi, the Shepherd; documentary 2016 Kids of Tehran; documentary · Observation of Hawks in the Sky; experimental 2017 In Search Of; short film 2018 The Absence of Apricots; documentary 2019 Where We Used to Swim; documentary 2021 Slowly Forgetting Your Faces; documentary 2022 Aralkum; experimental, co-director: Mila Zhluktenko 2023 Waking Up in Silence; co-director: Mila Zhluktenko
+2017 In Search Of; short film 2018 The Absence of Apricots; documentary 2019 Where We Used to Swim; short documentary 2021 Langsam vergesse ich Eure Gesichter (Slowly Forgetting Your Faces); documentary 2022 Aralkum; short documentary, co-director: Mila Zhluktenko 2023 Waking Up in Silence; short documentary, co-director: Mila Zhluktenko 2025 Rückblickend betrachtet (In Retrospect); short documentary, co-director: Mila Zhluktenko